TLC: Tables, Ladders & Chairs (2020): Raw

 The Miz and John Morrison hosted a "Miz TV" segment with guest AJ Styles (accompanied by Omos).
 Miz apologized to Styles for costing them both the WWE Championship.
 Omos interjected and brought up the fact that it was Morrison who cashed in the Money in the Bank briefcase for Miz, who then saw a loophole, realizing that only the contract holder himself can cash in the briefcase and demanded the briefcase be returned to him.
 WWE Champion Drew McIntyre then came out, along with Sheamus and Keith Lee, and a brawl ensued.
 A six-man tag team Street Fight occurred later on where the team of McIntyre, Sheamus, and Lee defeated the team of Styles, Miz, and Morrison.
 The following week, Miz and Morrison were confronted backstage by Adam Pearce, who returned the Money in the Bank briefcase to Miz, explaining that they were correct in that only Miz can cash in the contract, not Morrison, thus Miz's cash-in at TLC was nullified.
 Miz would eventually cash in the Money in the Bank contract at Elimination Chamber on McIntyre to win the WWE Championship for a second time.
 With the win, Miz also became the first ever two-time Grand Slam Champion.

 Randy Orton stated that he enjoyed burning The Fiend alive and declared that The Fiend was no more.
 The lights then began to go out, which usually signals The Fiend, however, instead of The Fiend appearing, Alexa Bliss appeared in the ring on a swing set which Bliss referred to as "Alexa's Playground".
 Bliss then warned Orton that if The Fiend returned, it would be like nothing Orton had ever seen before.
 The following week, Bliss invited Orton to her Playground; however, Orton instead appeared inside of the Firefly Fun House and destroyed Wyatt's puppets.
 An angry Bliss then challenged Orton to meet her later that night in the ring, which Orton accepted.
 Bliss challenged Orton to set her on fire just as he did to The Fiend.
 Despite Bliss dousing herself in gasoline, Orton initially rejected the idea as he knew it was exactly what she wanted.
 However, after more taunting, the show closed with the lights going out and a shot of Orton smiling as he held a lit match, seemingly indicating that Orton set Bliss on fire.
 The next episode revealed that Orton did not set Bliss on fire, stating that in facing The Fiend, it changes a person, and in this case, it caused Orton to show Bliss compassion and mercy, which he resented himself for.
+The Fiend made his return at Fastlane, where he caused Orton to lose to Bliss in an intergender match.
+This led to a match between The Fiend and Orton at WrestleMania 37.